What is “coming out”?

 - Relief that this issue is now in the open.
-Sometimes we’ve wondered about it and hoped this conversation would occur.
+Sometimes we’ve wondered about it for a long time and hoped this conversation would occur.

-- Appreciation that we now have a more honest and open relationship and that the person we love or care about no longer has to hide who they are.
+- Appreciation that we now have a more honest and open relationship and that the person we love or care for no longer has to hide who they are.

 - Honored that the person is revealing their truth to us.
-In some cases, coming out to someone is our way of telling someone we trust and feel close to them.
+In some cases, coming out to is our way of telling someone we trust them.

 - Pride for their strength and courage.
 We never know how people will react when we come out, so it is an act of bravery.

 - Profound love and the fierce desire to protect.
 We always have loved our children and when they come out to us, we can hold onto that love.

 Can our response to our child coming out make a difference?

 - Our response as parents is the most crucial factor in our child’s life and can be potentially life-saving.

 - Numerous studies by groups such the Family Acceptance Project (FAP) show that risk factors, such as self-harm, alcohol, depression, and suicide, are hugely reduced when an LGBTQ child has the love and support of their parents and family.

 - In fact, parental and family support has more influence than peer and community acceptance—though they are also important—and for most children, gives them the strength and self-esteem they need to handle the stigma and adversity of discrimination.